CreativeDevelopments/CDCommands/README_UPDATE.md

 # Creating a Basic Command

-> Your commands folder, in this documentations case is "commands", may have as many subfolders as you wish, the handler will search through each folder and load any command that it encoutners.
-Note: _Commands **must** be an instance of the Command class, or they will not be loaded._ A bonus of using the class is that you get powerful intellisense both while setting up your command and while creating your "run" function!<br>
+Your commands folder, in this documentations case is "commands", may have as many subfolders as you wish, the handler will search through each folder and load any command that it encoutners.
+There are six commands that are loaded by default, and these can be picked to not load in the main class under the "disabledDefaultCommands" property.
+Although, this is not recommended as it will remove some of the bots basic functionality, unless of course, you want to make your own versions of the command.
+More information about each command under [Default Commands](#default-commands) <br>

-> Note: There are six commands that are loaded by default, and these can be picked to not load in the main class under the "disabledDefaultCommands" property.
-Although, this is not recommended as it will remove some of the bots basic functionality, unless of course, you want to make your own versions of the command. <br>
+> Note: _Commands **must** be an instance of the Command class, or they will not be loaded._ A bonus of using the class is that you get powerful intellisense both while setting up your command and while creating your "run" function!

 To create a command, all you need is a new file in your commands directory and the Commands class from the package, then all you need to do is export a new instance of the class and you're done!
 New command!